 How Often Do You Need to Brush a Dog’s Teeth?

-When considering how often to brush dogs’ teeth, you should ideally give them a good dental cleaning daily or every other day, says Dr. Gaddis, focusing on the outer part—or lip side—of the tooth surfaces.
+When considering how often to brush dogs’ teeth, you should ideally give them a good dental cleaning every day, focusing on the outer part—or lip side—of the tooth surfaces.

-“Daily brushing or brushing every other day is best because plaque is easily brushed away,” he says.
-“It takes about 48 to 72 hours to harden and calcify and, therefore, need to be scrapes off.
+“Daily brushing is best because plaque is easily brushed away,” Dr. Gaddis says.
+“It takes about 48 to 72 hours to harden and calcify and, therefore, need to be scraped off.
 The majority of plaque is on the outer surface so best to concentrate there, but some dogs will cooperate to open the mouth and brush the inner surfaces.”

 In between brushings, consider offering your pal some dental chews, like Greenies Dental Treats, American Journey Large Grain-Free Fresh Dental Dog Treats or Whimzees Dog Treats.